 This path eventually comes away from the edge of the gorge.
 It meets up with a dirt vehicle access track.
 It looks like it is only use is as a fire trail in times of emergency as it was in such poor condition even 4WD vehicles would struggle to drive it.
 Surely no one in their right minds would drive there if they didn’t have to.

 We had now done 3.6km, and it had taken us 1hr45min.
 We had 6km to go.
 The next few kilometres were on the dirt track.
 This part of the walk was not very interesting, it was though scrub with few views or interest.
 We did see a few kangaroos only metres from us, but they soon bounded off.
-We did come across Eaglehawk Dam which actually had water in it.
+We came across Eaglehawk Dam which actually had water in it.
 It was so silent and serene.
 This track was mostly heading downhill, and I was expecting it to lead us into the other end of the gorge at ground level.
 Unfortunately this did not happened, and towards the end it headed uphill again, at quite a steep angle.

 Puffing and panting we emerge into a carpark.
 Unfortunately this was not our carpark!
 So we continue on back down another steep path into the gorge.
 We had about 1200m to go, and it was all along the bottom of the gorge again following the rocky creek bed.
 About half way along, we came to The Narrows, a section of the gorge where the walls were only about two metres apart.
 There were an awful lot of “wow”s as we admired mother nature’s creation.